esphome/esphome-docs/guides/faq.rst

 -------------------------------------------

 If it's not in :doc:`the docs </index>`, it's probably not supported.
-However, I'm always trying to add support for new features, so feel free to create a feature request in the `ESPHome feature request tracker <https://github.com/esphome/feature-requests>`__.
+However, we are always trying to add support for new features, so feel free to create a feature request in the `ESPHome feature request tracker <https://github.com/esphome/feature-requests>`__.
 Thanks!

 I have a question...
 How can I contact you?
 -------------------------------------------

 Sure!
-I'd be happy to help :) You can contact me here:
+We'd be happy to help :) You can contact us here:

 -  `Discord <https://discord.gg/KhAMKrd>`__
 -  `Home Assistant Community Forums <https://community.home-assistant.io/c/third-party/esphome>`__